I've been told my existing Aegon plan fund value is moving to Aegon Retirement Choices (ARC)

 If you make any changes to your existing plan before the transfer is complete – this may affect the terms of this transfer offer.

 This is dependent on the investment you choose.
 Investment costs on ARC are different to those on your existing plan.
 When we come to transfer your plan we’ll reassess it before we automatically transfer your fund value.
-If you’ll no longer be better off, in terms of price, we’ll write to you to let you know we’ll no longer be automatically transferring your plan without you telling us to.
+If we can't demonstrate that this would be the best approach for you, we'll write to you to let you know we'll no longer be automatically transferring your plan without you telling us to.